cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * `flp_soundness` is the base soundness of the proof system ({{BBCGGI19}}, Theorem 4.3)

-For circuits involving joint randomness, we aim for the soundness error to be close to `2^-128` in order to mitigate offline attacks.
+For circuits involving joint randomness, one should aim for the soundness error to be close to `2^-128` in order to mitigate offline attacks.
 Such circuits MUST use Field128 with at least one proof or Field64 with at least three proofs.
 Depending on the circuit, Field64 with two proofs might have significantly lower soundness than Field128 with one proof.

-We stress that weak parameters (too small a field, too few proofs, or both) can be exploited to attack any aggregation task using those parameters.
+Weak parameters (too small a field, too few proofs, or both) can be exploited to attack any aggregation task using those parameters.
 To mitigate offline attacks, it is necessary to disable all tasks that use the weak parameters.

 ## Choosing the Number of Aggregators {#num-aggregators}

-Two Aggregators are required for privacy in our threat model, but some (V)DAFs, including Prio3 ({{prio3}}), allow for any number of Aggregators, only one of which needs to be trusted in order for the computation to be private.
+Two Aggregators are required for privacy in the threat model, but some (V)DAFs, including Prio3 ({{prio3}}), allow for any number of Aggregators, only one of which needs to be trusted in order for the computation to be private.
 To hedge against corruptions that happen during the course of the attack, deployments